poseidon-network/qlauncher-linux/README.md

     * 64-bit version of one of these Ubuntu versions (20.04 is preferred)
     * Kernel version > 5

-🙅‍♂️ Linux installed as a Docker container is NOT supported
+🙅‍♂️ Linux installed as a Docker container is NOT supported.

 If your device is Raspberry Pi 4, please set up before you installing QLauncher 👉 [Prepare for Raspberry Pi 4](https://poseidon.network)